keithalewis/fms_sqlite/README.md

 A parsimonious header only C++ wrapper for the
 [SQLite C API](https://www.sqlite.org/c3ref/intro.html)
 that is faithul to its naming conventions.
+This library encourages using the SQLite C API directly by providing operator overloads for the pointers to the fundamental `sqlite3` and `sqlite3_stmt` structs.
+The most common functions in the SQLite C API are wrapped using a uniform naming convention.
+For example, `sqlite3_stmt_column_int` is `sqlite::stmt::column_int`.

 Although SQLite is the most
 [widely deployed and used](https://www.sqlite.org/mostdeployed.html)